slatedocs/slate/source/includes/_attendee_type.md

 }
 ```

-This endpoint update a event and return it
+This endpoint update an attendee type and return it

 ### HTTP Request